RemiRigal/Plex-Auto-Languages/README.md

   # Set this to 'true' only if you want to perform changes whenever the default track of an episode is updated, even when the episode is not played.
   # Setting this parameter to 'true' can result in higher resource usage.
   trigger_on_activity: false

+  # Whether or not to refresh the cached library whenever the Plex server scans its own library, defaults to 'true'
+  # Disabling this parameter will prevent PlexAutoLanguages from detecting updated files for an already existing episode
+  # It is recommended to disable this parameter if you have a large TV Show library (10k+ episodes)
+  refresh_library_on_scan: true

   # Plex configuration
   plex: